Narvaez, Peterson homer, Brewers win 4-2 to sweep Padres

 The Brewers get a day off before starting a three-game series at the Chicago Cubs on Friday.
 LHP Brett Anderson (2-1, 2.65 ERA) is scheduled to start for the Brewers vs. RHP Kyle Hendricks (0-2, 6.92).

-The Padres start a four-game series at the Los Angeles Dodgers on Thursday.
+The Padres start a four-game series at the Los Angeles Dodgers on Thursday night.
 Ryan Weathers (1-0, 0.93 ERA) is schedule to start for the Padres against RHP Walker Buehler (1-0, 2.00 ERA).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports